-For items #3 and #4, list only the M.A. or M.S. courses that are germane to the Ph.D. program; provide cumulative credits and grade point averages (GPAs) for each university.
+For item #3, list only the M.A. or M.S. courses that are germane to the Ph.D. program; provide cumulative credits and grade point averages (GPAs) for each university.

 - Including work taken at the master's level, students must complete a minimum of 65 semester credits.
 Thesis credits do not count as part of the 65 credits.
 (Note: Courses taken on a quarter-hour basis count as 3/4 of one semester credit.
 12 quarter hours = 9 semester credits.) - Up to 3 credits of colloquium can count towards the 65 credit minimum in the Program Proposal.
-Two credits will be derived from the joint seminar sequence (J901 and LSC700) and one additional credit is allowed from an external colloquium. - Doctoral students must maintain a 3.5 cumulative GPA on all graduate courses taken at the University of Wisconsin-Madison in order to meet satisfactory progress criteria.
+One credit will be derived from J901. - Doctoral students must maintain a 3.5 cumulative GPA on all graduate courses taken at the University of Wisconsin-Madison in order to meet satisfactory progress criteria.
 Courses graded B and above count toward the minimum 65 credits required for the degree.